 - X-Spam-Status & X-Spam-Level- Spam record set by the mail service.

 Intezer’s research team discovered a phishing campaign that targeted government entities in Georgia.
 The attack flow starts with a phishing email containing a malicious shortened URL, as can be seen in the screenshot below.
 The URL redirects to a Command and control (C2) where a ZIP file or malicious document is hosted.
-The ZIP file contains a malicious file and in some emails also a harmless PDF file.
-The malicious attachment varies between RTF, DOC, PDF, JS, LNK or EXE.
+The ZIP file contains a malicious file, and in some of the phishing emails also a harmless PDF file.
+The malicious attachment varies between RTF, DOC, PDF, JS, LNK, or EXE.
 The main goal of the attachment is to drop the packed payloads from the C2.
 The packed executable loads an AutoIt payload into memory, once executed the malware steals files with predefined extensions.

 Inspecting email files can be hard because emails are frequently used, meaning there are lots of files to cover.
-Also because emails can contain URLs to malicious sites or different types of attachments, all of which require different sorts of skills and methods to thoroughly inspect all of the artifacts.
+Emails can also contain URLs to malicious sites or different types of attachments, all of which require different sorts of skills and methods to thoroughly inspect all of the artifacts.

 Want to learn more about automating your email pipeline?
 Let’s book a time to talk.